spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/15-db-services.md

 <WarningBox>

-Cluster groups are, by default, configured not to back up the disk storage.
+By default, cluster groups are configured not to back up the disk storage.
 This default behavior affects database services because a backup would not include the storage disk.
-Refer to the [Set Up Disk Backup for Virtual Clusters](/clusters/cluster-groups/cluster-group-backups) to enable disk backup for virtual clusters.
+To learn more, refer to [Set Up Disk Backup for Virtual Clusters](/clusters/cluster-groups/cluster-group-backups).

 </WarningBox>